Fear Street Cheerleaders #2: The Second Evil

 The Second Evil opens with Corky still distraught over her sister’s death.
 She has left the Cheerleading squad and is now dating Chip.
 Chip is on the high school football team, and he had his own run-in with The Evil in book one.
 He also used to date Kimmy and briefly dated Bobbi.
 Kimmy is now the Cheerleading team captain, and notably much nicer than she was in book one.
 She and Debra are trying to get Corky to rejoin the squad.
 Debra has been getting super into crystals and generic occult stuff, which I really appreciated.
 It’s actually pretty on-brand for a white suburban teenage girl trying to be edgy in the early 90s.
 She turns out to be very right about one thing, though.
 The Evil is still very much with them.

 I really liked the new character, Sarah Beth Plumber.
 She turns out to be a descendant of the infamous Fear family.
 Through her, the girls learn more about the demise of Sarah Fear, whose grave was the last known resting place for the evil spirit.
-They also spent some time in the old burned down Fear Mansion near the Fear Street Cemetery.
+They also spent some time in the old burned-down Fear Mansion near the Fear Street Cemetery.
 Debra’s seance didn’t really go anywhere, and they randomly found a dog in there but then never revisited that plot point.
-All of these details got me excited for Halloween 2020 when I will be revisiting the Fear Street Saga.
+All of these details got me excited for Halloween 2020 when I will be revisiting the Fear Street Saga

 The Evil turned out to be kinda stupid, or at the very least it’s awful at planning.
 It’s plan for killing Corky by having Kimmy not catch her was pretty terrible.
 It did this in front of the whole school, where Kimmy was fully implicated.
 Way to blow your cover, Evil Spirit.
-I would expect an ancient evil to be more patient, but also have a better sense of self-preservation.
+I would expect an ancient evil to be more patient but also have a better sense of self-preservation.
 The Evil apparently has neither; all that matters is murder, drama, and more murder.
 The drop scene also felt repetitive, since Bobbi had already dropped Kimmy in book one.
-When it’s ill-conceived plan failed to kill Corky, the Evil tried again that same night.
+When its ill-conceived plan failed to kill Corky, the Evil tried again that same night.
 In full control of Kimmy’s body, it attempted to drown Corky in her own bathtub.
-This poorly thought out plan also ended in failure.
+This poorly thought-out plan also ended in failure.

 Corky ended up semi-drowning Kimmy, which induced Kimmy to barf out the evil into the bathtub.
 Kimmy had no memories of anything since the events at the end of book one.
 Corky hopes the evil might be gone for good, but those hopes are dashed when she receives an ominous note that says: IT CAN’T BE DROWNED.
 Will the girls have what it takes to get rid of the evil spirit once and for all?
 Will their Razzmatazz be enough to stop a demon with poor planning skills?
 Tune in next week to find out.